lubuntu-team/manual/source/1/1.2/booting_the_image.rst

 Choosing the media
 ------------------
 In order to boot the image, you need to put it somewhere.
-You have two choices, depending on which image you
+You have two choices either
-downloaded:

  - a DVD